bentice/bentice.github.io/Enron_Article.md

 **Betweenness Centrality** Quantifies how many times a node acts as the shortest path between two nodes.

-For our purposes, betweenness centrality should show Management Roles.
+For our purposes, betweenness centrality should show management roles.
 Managers will often be the shortest path to other management and other departments.
 Some employees will communicate with their managers more than they will communicate with people from other departments.

 ```python